A Visual Story: Ali Cherri

 - There is a bench that you can sit on to watch the film that is playing

-- As you move to the back of the exhibition, behind the film screens, there are a series of a large sculpted heads mounted on stands
+- As you move to the back of the exhibition, behind the film screens, there are a series of a large sculpted heads of soldiers mounted on stands

-- The heads are all sculptures of soldiers with helmets on and their eyes are closed
+- Some of the soldiers have helmets on and their eyes are closed

-- On the wall to your right there is a series of watercolour framed paintings
+- On the wall to your right there is a series of drawings which are framed

 - One of the paintings is of a small dead bird

-- Inside the cinema there is a large screen at the front of the room
+- Inside the film space there is a large screen

 - The room is dark and the film may be already be playing when you enter

-- There is a place to sit at the back of the cinema
+- There is a place to sit at the back of the film space

 - The film is 26 minutes in total